 Rules Consistency | Mostly consistent throughout | Changes across game variations |

 One of the basic differences between the two games is the number of card decks used in European vs American Blackjack.
 As European Blackjack is played with two decks of cards compared to six or eight decks in American Blackjack, the lesser number of decks in European Blackjack makes it easier to keep track of remaining cards.
-Some players view European Blackjack as favorable because of the house edge that is considered lower than in American Blackjack.
-Still, many casinos enforce strict house rules that are aimed at offsetting this player advantage.
+Some players view European Blackjack as favorable because of the house edge, which is considered lower than American Blackjack.
+Still, many top live casinos enforce strict house rules that are aimed at offsetting this player advantage.

 On an American Blackjack table the dealer will deal two cards, one is dealt face up and the other face down.
 This second card is known as the "hole card", or "face down card".
-The dealer will receive the first, face-up card and if it is an Ace, the dealer can check the hole card for the possibility of Blackjack prior to the player's hand being complete.
-There is no hole card in European Blackjack and no second card is dealt until the player receives his full hand.
-So in some instances, it gives players the ability to play their hand and win before the dealer hits.
-But it also means that players may make additional losses before the dealer plays out their hand.
+The dealer will receive the first face-up card, and if it is an Ace, the dealer can check the hole card for the possibility of Blackjack prior to the player's hand being complete.
+There is no hole card in European Blackjack, and no second card is dealt with until the player receives his full hand.
+So, in some instances, it gives players the ability to play their hand and win before the dealer hits.
+However, it also means that players may incur additional losses before the dealer plays out their hands.

-When the player feels confident about a potentially-winning hand they can "double down", which means doubling the initial bet they placed on the player's hand.
+When the player feels confident about a potentially winning hand, they can "double down", which means doubling the initial bet they placed on the player's hand.
 Double down rules vary in European vs American Blackjack.
-In American Blackjack, the player is allowed to double down on hands of any value, unlike in European Blackjack where doubling down is only permitted on hands with a value of 9, 10 or 11.
-This gives American Blackjack players a wider array of betting possibilities with better chances of winning.
+In American Blackjack, the player is allowed to double down on hands of any value, unlike in European Blackjack, where doubling down is only permitted on hands with a value of 9, 10, or 11.
+This gives American blackjack players a wider array of betting possibilities and better chances of winning.
 It also makes European Blackjack more challenging and requires more player skill and focus on the cards that are being played.

 A Blackjack "split" allows the player to divide his/her first two cards into two separate hands and double the wager.
-American Blackjack allows splitting a hand up to three times and into any pair whilst European Blackjack allows to split the cards only once on alike cards that equal to the amount of 10 (i.e. 10s, Jacks, Queens and Kings).
+American Blackjack allows splitting a hand up to three times and into any pair, whilst European Blackjack allows splitting the cards only once on similar cards that equal to the amount of 10 (i.e., 10s, Jacks, Queens, and Kings).

 American Blackjack gives the player the option to "surrender" after the first two cards are dealt.
 So in case a player finds him/herself in a difficult position to win after placing a high bet on a hand, he/she can surrender and lose only 50% of the original bet as opposed to the entire wager.
 European Blackjack does not offer the option to surrender.
 Although some players view this feature as a sensible way to control their losses, others regret using it too quickly, just to realize after the fact that they surrendered what could have been a winning hand.